jeffknupp/blog/in_progress/2014-03-12-what-is-a-web-server.md

 *status code*, a three-digit code used to indicate what action the web server took and how to interpret the message-body.

+### A functional web server

+While our first attempt at a web server barely qualifies as one, we can use what we now know about HTTP requests and responses to improve upon the implementation a bit:

+    #!py Version 2
+    """A web server capable of serving files from a given directory."""

+    import socket
+    import os.path
+    import sys

+    DOCUMENT_ROOT = '/tmp'
+    RESPONSE_TEMPLATE = """HTTP/1.1 200 OK
+    Content-Length: {}

+    {}"""

+    def main():
+        """Main entry point for script."""
+        listen_socket = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
+        listen_socket.bind(('', int(sys.argv[1])))
+        listen_socket.listen(1)

+        while True:
+            connection, address = listen_socket.accept()
+            request = connection.recv(1024)
+            start_line = request.split('\n')[0]
+            method, uri, version = start_line.split()
+            path = DOCUMENT_ROOT + uri
+            if not os.path.exists(path):
+                connection.sendall('HTTP/1.1 404 Not Found\n')
+            else:
+                with open(path) as file_handle:
+                    file_contents = file_handle.read()
+                    response = RESPONSE_TEMPLATE.format(
+                        len(file_contents), file_contents)
+                    connection.sendall(response)
+            connection.close()

+    if __name__ == '__main__':
+        sys.exit(main())

+In this version, I've cleaned the code up a bit, added some documentation, and included the ability to server files from a directory of your choosing.
+To run this and see something in your browser, open a Terminal session (or whatever the equivalent is on Windows) and navigate to the directory you saved this file in.
+Once there, create a text file named `hello.txt` with with "hello" as the contents.
+Save it in the `/tmp` (or another directory of your choosing).
+Run the script by typing `python <name_of_file.py> 8080 /tmp`.
+Open your browser and navigate to [http://localhost:8080](http://localhost:8080/hello.txt).
+Behold!
+Your message appears in your browser, from only 34 lines of Python!

+### What's missing

+So we can now serve files from a given directory, but that's about all we can do.
+What's more, we're not using *status codes* properly.
+We send `404 Not Found` if *anything* goes wrong.
+We *should* be sending the status code that matches what the problem actually is.

+We're also not dealing with headers in any way.
+If a client sends a request and indicates, through the `Accept` header, that it can only receive JSON responses, we don't honor that request.
+Similarly, browsers have gotten quite good at caching content and displaying pages directly from the local cache.
+There are a number of headers used to determine caching, but we're not setting any of them.

+Lastly, we have no way of letting *another* application (i.e. a web app) handle requests.
+Web servers use various means to accomplish this, but, fundamentally, the web server receives the request, recognizes it as one it's supposed to forward, and hands it off to the application to deal with.

+In part two, we'll address these issues.

+# Summary

+In part one, we learned about HTTP requests and responses, their format, and the purposes of the different parts of each message.
+We used this knowledge to improve our simple web server, making it capable of actually serving files based on the URI requested.

+In part two, we'll address many of the shortcomings of the current approach, plus discuss some of the more esoteric responsibilities web servers have taken on over the years and how they're used.